|

 80,000th arrested landing.
 On November 09, 1959, during a port visit to Subic

-Bay in the Philippines, a fire broke out in the pump room aboard the carrier.
+Bay in the Philippines, a fire broke out in the aft HEAF (jet fuel) pump room on

 deployment ended with arrival at Alameda in March 1960.

-operating from Long Beach, California.
-During this training, the McDonnell F4H-1
+from Long Beach, California.
+During this training, the McDonnell F4H-1 Phantom

-her refresher training, Midway was underway in February 1961.
-With Air
+refresher training, Midway was underway in February 1961.
+With Air Group Two

-Group Two aboard, she operated off the coast of Vietnam during the Laotian
+aboard, she operated off the coast of Vietnam during the Laotian crisis,

 In April 1962, Midway departed for another Far East tour.
 During this